 This report provides an overview of education in Albania including the structure of the education system, relevant legislation and information on equity and quality.
 Three priority domains are explored: curriculum development and reform; ICT in education; and teacher and school leadership policies.
 In each, the main policy issues are identified, in light of data analysed, and recommendations are elaborated.
 The report also identifies possible future areas for international cooperation in the context of SDG4-Education 2030.

-This document synthesizes the findings and policy recommendations of the education system of St Kitts and Nevis giving an assessment of its strengths and weaknesses and a set of recommendations to address policy issues identified during the review process.
-The review covered four policy domains: 1) academic staff policy; 2) curriculum development; 3) teaching and learning environments and 4) policy and planning including M&E policies.
+This document synthesizes the findings and policy recommendations of the education system of St Kitts and Nevis.
+The review covered four policy domains: academic staff policy; curriculum development; teaching and learning environments: policy and planning including M&E policies.
 These closely align with the emphasis placed on quality and equity by the Education 2030 Agenda.
 This is the first policy review in the GRULAC region; St Kitts and Nevis continues to spearhead policy reform and provide an exemplary model for the Caribbean region and beyond.

-This report focuses on four priority areas to prepare students from all backgrounds in Thailand for a fast-changing world.
-The first is to set clear, common standards for all students through an improved curriculum.
-The second is to build capacity to reliably assess students across all competencies needed for success in life and in learning.
-Third, is to develop a holistic strategy to prepare teachers and school leaders to deliver education reform, including implementing the revised curriculum, and tackling teaching shortages in deprived areas.
-The fourth is to create a comprehensive information and communications technology strategy to equip schools, teachers and students for the 21st century.
+This report focuses on four priority areas to prepare students from all backgrounds in Thailand for a fast-changing world: set clear, common standards for all students through an improved curriculum; build capacity to reliably assess students across all competencies needed for success in life and in learning; develop a holistic strategy to prepare teachers and school leaders to deliver education reform, including implementing the revised curriculum, and tackling teaching shortages in deprived areas; create a comprehensive information and communications technology strategy to equip schools, teachers and students for the 21st century.

 This abridged review presents a brief account of the performance of the education system in comparative perspective.
 It provides suggestions and consolidated recommendations for improvement at the system level in teacher development, curriculum development, assessment and examinations, as well as in areas like ICT in education and technical and vocational education.
 It provides useful insights for other countries based on Malaysia’s formation of high quality human resources as part of its“Vision 2020”.
 An updated technical annex provides a useful methodology to carry out an education policy review in the context of Education 2030.